Did you know there are hundreds of ordinary toddler language activities that can be made extraordinary?

 ♦ Social skills such as turn taking (if another child is waiting to get on the swing or go down the slide), keeping hands to yourself, etc.

-Most children look forward to having a bath and getting to play in the water.
-But did you know that this routine activity is about more than just keeping your toddler clean?
-There are so many opportunities for language and learning that I have written an entire article dedicated to bath toys and the learning that can occur.
+As there are many opportunities for language and learning when it comes to bath time, I have written an entire article dedicated to bath toys and the learning that can occur.

-So instead of writing it all out again, why not just read 10 Cool Bath Toys Toddlers And Parents Will Love!
+So instead of writing it all out again, why not just read all of my tips here!

 Since bath time involves playing in water, you might also be interested in The Language Benefits Of Water Play With Preschoolers!